 This infrastructure includes our global and local Diversity, Equity & Inclusion Committees and women’s initiative; the unwavering, visible imprimatur of firm leadership; full-time administrative staff; and mechanisms for input and feedback from our personnel.
 Most importantly, our diversity, equity and inclusion efforts help foster a community at Skadden built on the idea that similarities and differences are a source of our strength.

 Skadden’s diversity, equity and inclusion efforts are far-reaching both within the firm and in the legal profession.
 Internally, our global DEI initiative and women’s initiative are chaired by partners who work closely with our executive partner, local office committees and administrative professionals to develop and sustain recruitment, development and retention strategies intended to increase diversity and equity at all levels of the firm and foster an inclusive workplace culture.
-Skadden maintains local Diversity, Equity & Inclusion Committees in Asia Pacific (Hong Kong and Tokyo), Europe (Paris, London and Brussels) and the U.S. (all offices).
+Skadden maintains local Diversity, Equity & Inclusion Committees in Asia Pacific (Hong Kong and Tokyo), Europe (Brussels, Frankfurt, London and Paris) and the U.S. (all offices).

 Externally, we seek and forge opportunities to advance DEI in the legal industry.
 In 2020, we spearheaded the launch of the Law Firm Antiracism Alliance, a partnership of more than 240 law firms and legal services organizations to address and dismantle systemic racism in the law, and we also adopted the Mansfield Rule, which requires that proposed slates for promotions, lateral partner and senior associate hiring, and certain committee appointments, as well as participation in formal new business pitches, include at least 30% people of color, women, LGBTQ+ attorneys or attorneys with disabilities.